ruqyahbd/muhammadtim.com/shortcuts.md

 The scholars of the science of hadeeth, as well as the scholars of Islamic etiquettes spoke strongly against this practice, especially with regard to the Prophet (may the peace and blessings of Allāh be upon him).
 For example, if a person wanted to write صلى الله عليه وسلم, they might be tempted to suffice by writing ص - this was a practice that was universally condemned by the scholars of the time.
 So what did they advise them to do?
 Leave a space, then come back later and write the full phrase, out of respect and honour of the Messenger (may the peace and blessings of Allāh be upon him).

-So how does this related to eletronic communication?
+So how does this related to electronic communication?
 I get many text messages that start with *slmz* and finish with *jzk*, and of course they will come over *iA*.
 This is from the examples of bad manners towards Allāh and His Messenger (may the peace and blessings of Allāh be upon him), and is exactly the same as some of those early students who were rebuked for writing ص.

 But how do we keep up with the fast pace of electronic communication?